Columnists, Past Issues, Tami Kamin Meyer, V12I2

 Business owners are under constant pressure from customers, potential clients, employees, suppliers, and more.
 Those stressors can easily contribute to poor mental health, sleeplessness, angst, and other negative results.

-Therefore, says Kim Pierano, an organizational psychologist and business consultant, an SBO would be wise to “make your own health and well-being a priority to show your employees that is what you value.
+That’s why, according to Kim Pierano, an organizational psychologist and business consultant, an SBO would be wise to “make your own health and well-being a priority to show your employees that is what you value.
 My biggest piece of advice is to really try to walk your talk.”

-“This isn’t just a moral obligation, either,” says Seidler.
-“Federal and state employment laws, like the Americans with Disabilities Act and the Family and Medical Leave Act, may require an employer to provide certain accommodations or protected leave time in the event an employee has a serious health condition or disability, under penalty of fines or costly lawsuits.
+Each may require an employer to provide certain accommodations or protected leave time in the event an employee has a serious health condition or disability, under penalty of fines or costly lawsuits.

 “Additionally, failure to prioritize employee wellness can lead to burnout and impact the productivity of your business.
 In short, even the most dispassionate employers should care about their employees’ mental health because it could have legal and financial consequences.”